GoogleCloudPlatform/community/tutorials/cdn-fastly.md

 ---
-title: Content Delivery with Fastly and Google Cloud Storage
+title: Content delivery with Fastly and Google Cloud Storage
 description: This tutorial walks you through the process of setting up Fastly to pull assets from Google Cloud Storage.
 author: tzero
 tags: Fastly, Cloud Storage, CDN